PARSONS CEMETERY RULES AND REGULATIONS

 2. All items must be put on grave sites right next to monuments or markers for the least interference with grounds maintenance.

-2. For the same reason, we ask that you not use wire, wire pins, or place rods of any kind in the vase or at the graveside.
+4. The use of breakable items is not permitted (i.e., glass vases, glass containers, porcelain vases, ceramic statues and knickknacks, etc.).
+Breakable items are a hazard to cemetery visitors, our maintenance crew, and our maintenance equipment.
+For the same reason, we ask that you not use wire, wire pins, or place rods of any kind in the vase or at the graveside.

-3. Balloons are prohibited as they deflate, interfere with mowing, and are considered a hazard to wildlife.
+6. Balloons are prohibited as they deflate, interfere with mowing, and are considered a hazard to wildlife.

-2. Flower arrangements and other decorations left after a funeral service will be left in place for up to one week then removed.
+8. Flower arrangements and other decorations left after a funeral service will be left in place for up to one week then removed.

-3. Items which have deteriorated, which are contrary to cemetery regulations, or do not contribute to the beauty and dignity of the cemetery as determined by Cemetery management, will be removed by cemetery grounds staff and disposed of.
+9. Items which have deteriorated, which do not meet cemetery regulations, or are deemed a hazard to the grounds maintenance crew as determined by Cemetery management, will be removed and disposed of.
+The Parsons Cemetery Management cannot be held responsible for removed items.

 Purchasing of Lots (Spaces)